 The Undoing Project – Summary

-Kahneman and Tversky, two psychology legends who changed psychology and ushered a new ear where economics overlaps with psychology (and how could it not!).
+About the Protagonists: Kahneman and Tversky are psychology researchers who have long worked together and who helped to usher a new era where economics overlaps with psychology (and how could it not!).

 Injecting Psychology Into Economics